LucasDelfino92/morrowindsharp/main2.md

 Configurable mod for automatic adjustment of lighting, including override values, cell whitelist, and light object editing.

 [**Light Decay**](https://www.nexusmods.com/morrowind/mods/46671)
-Provides a subtle, immersive, and useful visual signal for when a light source in the player's hand is about to run out: the radius of the light will gradually diminish and eventually go out when the light extinguishes.
+The radius of light sources will gradually diminish and eventually go out when the light extinguishes.

 [**The Midnight Oil - Lighting Overhaul**](https://www.nexusmods.com/morrowind/mods/48293)
 Toggle lights on and off.
 Town lights turn off during the day.
 Lights no longer destroyed underwater.
 Lanterns aren't destroyed when they run out of fuel.
 Refill lanterns with candles and lamps with oil.